axal25/SecureApplicationPractices/README.md

     3. [DONE] Endpoinds exposed to SQLi (SQL Injection)
         1. [DONE] Adding and modifying
     4. [DONE] Unified classes connected to Secure & Unsecure Api, includin test classes
+    5. Deplyoment of newest version to GCP
+    6. Modify tests so they would work on GCP
-    5. [Maybe in future] Creating on request new schema, table and user - one per request for end user to safely play around
+    7. [Maybe in future] Creating on request new schema, table and user - one per request for end user to safely play around
+---
+### FRONT END To do
+    1.
 ---
 ### Useful links
 [Lombok package & plugin config](https://www.baeldung.com/lombok-ide) \